Links on Android Authority may earn us a commission. Learn more.

 Samsung Game Launcher: The basics

-Tap on Game Launcher to open the suite, and the app will automatically add games to this folder for ease-of-access.
+Tap on Game Launcher to open the suite, and the app will automatically add games to this folder for ease of access.
 The app will also ask if you want to hide said games from the app drawer, making it accessible via Game Launcher only.
-Do this if you want to use Samsung’s app as your sole point of entry for accessing games.
+Do this if you’re going to use Samsung’s app as your sole point of entry for accessing games.

-Visit Settings > Sort games, and you’ll find the ability to sort titles alphabetically or by date of installation (newest first).
+Visit My games > Sort games to find the ability to sort titles alphabetically or by installation date (newest first).

-Otherwise, you’ll find that the Game Launcher main menu is pretty self-explanatory, featuring the aforementioned list of games, a rotating carousel of ads near the bottom, and two buttons below that.
-The button on the left is a simple alert toggle, allowing you to quickly silence notifications.
-But the button on our right takes us to Game Tools.
+Otherwise, you’ll find that the Game Launcher main menu is pretty self-explanatory, featuring the list of games, a rotating carousel of ads right at the top, and three menus below that.
+The top menu opens your bookmarks, while the middle one collects notifications.
+The final menu option serves as a timeline of your installs and updates.

 Read more: Try out the new OnePlus app Game Space